Krunxx/flutter_recipe_list/README.md

 Flutter Recipe List is a simple official app that demonstrates how to build a CRUD-enabled grid list of recipes using Flutter for the front-end and PHP with MySQL for the back-end.

-One of the standout features of Flutter Recipe List Official is itsx
+One of the standout features of Flutter Recipe List Official is its
  <br>
 ⭐ ability to allow users to update and delete recipes and recipe items.
  <br>